 The psychological assistance is provided without an interpreter.
 It was mentioned that many of them speak English or Romanian and if they do not speak these languages she solicits the assistance of another detainee, who may interpret for them but only if the foreigner agrees to it.

-According to the doctor there were persons who had to be admitted to psychiatric hospital several times.
-There were no suicide attempts in 2021.
-As for hunger strikes, there were persons who stated their intention to go on hunger strike, but in 4-5 days they renounced it.
+There were no suicide attempts in 2022 in neither of the centres.
+As for hunger strikes, there were persons who stated their intention to go on hunger strike, but in one to two days they renounced it.

 The Asylum Act provides that vulnerable asylum seekers detained in specially designed closed spaces within the Regional Centres are regularly monitored and benefit from adequate support, according to their individual situation, including their health situation.[14]The Aliens Ordinance also provides for appropriate medical care and treatment for vulnerable persons in detention centres.[15]